 Address: via Nazionale 33, 38015 Lavis - Trento

-For providing the DSC RX100M4 with which all the photos were taken.
+For providing the DSC RX100M4 with which all photos were taken.

-A truly exceptional professional compact, capable of working miracles even in environments with really unfavorable lighting.
+A truly outstanding professional compact, capable of working wonders even in environments with really bad lighting.